Heavy Feeling in the Legs

 Is heaviness the same as weakness?

 No. Heaviness reflects a perception of effort or fatigue, while weakness refers to measurable changes in strength.
 The two can overlap but are described differently in educational materials.
+A person can feel heavy-legged while being entirely capable of normal walking, climbing stairs, and carrying usual loads.

 Can this appear without swelling?